Comfort Pac with Cyclobenzaprine

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using cyclobenzaprine and call your doctor at once if you have:
+Stop using Comfort Pac with Cyclobenzaprine and call your doctor at once if you have:

 Common side effects may include: